 Adelante Student Services from ARISE High School (Grades 9–12)

-Adelante Student Services supports all students to rise up by aligning academic, behavioral, and social and emotional approaches to ensure students and their families are provided integrated and responsive interventions attuned to their specific needs.
+Adelante Student Services supports all learners to rise up by aligning academic, behavioral, and social-emotional approaches to ensure that learners and their families are provided integrated and responsive interventions attuned to their specific needs.
+This multi-tiered system of support, integrated through school-wide structures like Academic Mentorship, Advisory, and Restorative Justice Praxis, ensures that all young people can fully engage in learning, are held to high standards, and are supported in achieving that level of success.

 Integrated Literacy Model from AIM Institute for Learning & Research (Grades K–12)

-AIM’s Integrated Literacy Model is a comprehensive framework designed to improve literacy outcomes for students of all abilities by helping teachers understand the science of reading and how to translate research into effective practices.
+AIM’s Integrated Literacy Model is a comprehensive framework designed to improve literacy outcomes for learners of all abilities by helping teachers understand the science of reading and how to translate research into effective practices.
+Through the consistent application of the framework’s components—including assessment, oral language, and word recognition—across the school day, all learners are supported to achieve literacy proficiency.

 Transcend is a registered 501(c)(3) nonprofit that operates nationally.